 Most organizations I speak to these days tell me that more and more of their digital customer interactions are moving from websites to mobile applications.
 Younger generations who have grown up with smartphones tend to only use mobile devices.
 Traffic to websites will likely continue to decline over the next few years.
 Accordingly, organizations may have to follow their customers and put more resources into mobile applications vs. websites.

 Of course, there will always be some organizations in which the website is critical and where mobile apps are not very important.
-In these cases, while I would still advocate that the website be treated like a product and be owned by the product team, I could see keeping the digital analytics team in the marketing department if, and only if, the marketing team manages all aspects of the website.
+In these cases, while I would still advocate that the and be owned by the product team, I could see keeping the digital analytics team in the marketing department if, and only if, the marketing team manages all aspects of the website.
 But if the majority of digital traffic is coming from mobile applications and product teams are managing those applications, it makes sense that the digital analytics function would reside within the product team.

 Analytics/Data Science Team